isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 We can prove that:

 1. Queries for `c` can be answered from the index.
-2. Queries for `c` and `id` should also be covering: the queried values are all present in the index so that going to the base row is unnecessary.
+The index is called *covering*, it saves us chasing the row pointer and an access to the actual row.
 In an `EXPLAIN` we see this being indicated with `using index`.
+2. Queries for `c` and `id` should also be *covering*: the queried values are all present in the index so that going to the base row is unnecessary.
 3. Querying for `c` and `a` is not covering, so the `using index` should be gone.

 And indeed: